Contrean/OpenForumFramework/README.md

 ### Models
 A Model is an instance of a Databasetable.

-To create a model you can use the dev.php-file.
+To create a model you can use the dev-file.

-`php dev.php make model YOUR_MODELNAME_HERE`
+`php dev make model YOUR_MODELNAME_HERE`

 After creating the model, enter the file named like the model created in `/app/sql/models/`.
 In row 5 edit the value of the variable `$tablename` to the tablename of the table represented by the model.